vando026/surgeon/README.md

 ```

 It is hard to decipher what these codes are, so Surgeon makes it easy by
-providing a `label` method map the codes to names:
+providing a `label` method to map the codes to names:

 ```scala